alejandro-soto-franco/glazier/README.md

   after, so several accepted copies on one cell within a colour each price their move against the same volume.

-The two therefore agree in distribution rather than trajectory, which is what `tests/gpu_matches_cpu.rs` asserts: identical cell counts, identical mean volume, and a spread about target within a quarter of each other.
+The two therefore agree in distribution, which is what `tests/gpu_matches_cpu.rs` asserts: identical cell counts, identical mean volume, and a spread about target within a quarter of each other.

-## Measured
+## Benchmarks

 100 Monte Carlo steps, cells of side 8, on an RTX 5060 Laptop GPU against one CPU thread.